Chargebacks on Gumroad

 A: At the moment, we send 14 characters to customers' credit card providers for processing.
-The first six characters are "GUM.CO" and the remaining eight are either your Full Name as listed in the Settings menu, or the username, or the product's name (It depends on the card processor so we cannot be sure).
+The first six characters are "gumrd.com" and the remaining eight are either your Full Name as listed in the Settings menu, or the username, or the product's name (It depends on the card processor so we cannot be sure).
 If your full name is not reflected in the title of your products or your branding, you may run into issues.

 For example, if you sell films under the heading Breadcrumb Films but your full name on Gumroad is Mildred Peppercorn - your customers will be understandably alarmed when they see "GUM.CO MILDRED P" on their credit card bill.
 Rather, go with the name of your brand as your full name.

 Q: I contacted my customer but they're not responding!
 This chargeback is therefore false, and I demand that it be removed.

 A: Unfortunately, we can't simply cancel a chargeback.
 We have to follow the same procedures we always do, even on legitimate chargebacks.
 It sucks, we know!

 Q: I had a customer issue a chargeback 3 months ago - what happened?

-A: We don't know, sorry!
-We are not allowed to inquire with banks as to the status of a chargeback's dispute.
-If we win the chargeback, we will send you an automatic notification.
-If we don't win it, we're never informed otherwise.
+A: If we win the chargeback, we will send you an automatic notification.
+If we don't win it, you're not informed otherwise.